smoip/forecaster/README.md

 ## Setup

+1. clone this repo
+  - `$ git clone git@github.com:smoip/forecaster.git` (ssh requires [some github setup](https://help.github.com/articles/connecting-to-github-with-ssh/))

-The API and client portions are described sepately
+The API and client portions are described separately.
+Client functionality depends on the API, so you probably want to set that up first.

 ### API

+#### Setup

+Run the following from the `forecaster_api` directory
+  - `cd ~/[parent dir]/forecaster/forecaster_api`

 1. Install serverless
   - `$ npm install serverless -g`